simonmtr/inf-fwpm-objective-c-bool-parser/index.md

     favoriteColors []string
 }
 ```
-Code in this package can still access the properties, therefore they are still mutable.
-If getters and setters and wither is added, it is possible to control which properties are allowed to change:
+Code in the same package can still access the properties, therefore they are still mutable.
+If getters, setters and wither is added, it is possible to control which properties are allowed to change:
 ```
 func (p Person) WithName(name string) Person {
     p.name = name